Skip to main content

 4) Meantime to Detection and Recovery

-Meantime to Recovery (MTTR) is the time required to recover from a failed instance.
+Mean Time to Recovery (MTTR) is the time required to recover from a failed instance.
 This defines your organizational ability to face and address failures.
 This is one of the most popular DevOps automation metrics.
-Meanwhile, Mean time to Detection (MTTD) refers to the time you take to identify an issue, which requires application monitoring to identify at an early stage.
+Meanwhile, Mean Time to Detection (MTTD) refers to the time it takes to identify an issue, which requires application monitoring to identify at an early stage.

 5) Change Failure Rate

 Change failure rate explains the extent of release failure caused by unexpected outages or other failures.
 A low change failure rate means faster and more timely deployments.
-At the same time, the high side means poor application performance, impacting end-user satisfaction.
+At the same time, the high side indicates poor application performance, which negatively impacts end-user satisfaction.

 6) Lead Time

 This is crucial if the end goal is ‘faster shipping.’
-This is measured as the time the change process takes from the start to the deployment phase.
-This helps you estimate a specific task’s time to get into production.
+This is measured as the time it takes for the change process to transition from the start to the deployment phase.
+This helps you estimate the time required to bring a specific task into production.

 7) Early Detection of Failure

 This is as important as executing the process.
 Any unexpected failure may stall the process.
-Early detection of failure helps you find appropriate solutions without any delays and recover faster to get on track.
+Early detection of failure helps you find appropriate solutions without delay and recover more quickly to get back on track.
 It also helps you assess if the implemented response measures are enough.

 8) Customer Feedback

 More product feedback or alerts from your customer support team means more gaps in your business at the customer end.
-The worst thing a business ever expects is terrible feedback from the end user.
-Given this factor, customer feedback (positive or negative) makes one of the most reliable metrics for DevOps services.
+The worst thing a business can expect is terrible feedback from its end users.
+Given this factor, customer feedback (positive or negative) is one of the most reliable metrics for DevOps services.

 9) Automated Test Cases

-Automated test cases must be used to the maximum to derive better performance results in the DevOps strategy.
-Extensive usage of unit and functional testing naturally boosts the workflow velocity.
+Automated test cases should be utilized to the maximum to achieve better performance results within the DevOps strategy.
+The extensive use of unit and functional testing naturally boosts workflow velocity.
 Keep a close watch on code changes and their impact on test cases.
 Ensure automated tests run perfectly!

 10) Service Level Agreements (SLAs)

-Ensure to be compliant with your SLAs.
-Any disagreement with SLAs causes issues at a later stage, hampering the workflow.
+Comply with your SLAs.
+Any disagreement with SLAs can cause issues later on, hindering the workflow.
 It’s essential to operate in line with your SLAs.
 In the absence of SLAs, meet the set application requirements.

 11) Availability